agent6/basicStudyApp/README.md

   - **optionText:** The text for the answer option.
   - **isCorrect:** A boolean indicating if the option is correct.

-Feel free to add, remove, or modify these fields as needed to suit your study material.

 ## Sample Questions

 The included `questions.json` file contains sample CCNP ENCOR questions to demonstrate how the app works.
 Use these as a reference when building your own question bank.